 Goals and activities

-Project goals in the area of energy efficiency of power transformers:
+Project goals in the area of energy performance of power transformers:

 In perspective and with specific reference of power transformers, INTAS project aims to: